By definition, a proposal document offers a solution to a problem. In this case, you’re asking for a solution to your payroll problem.

 - Use one file between you and the vendor

-A good RFP will support an efficient review cycle, and if you provide clear information, you’re more likely to receive a favorable outcome.
+A good RFP will support an efficient review cycle, and if you provide clear information, you’re more likely to receive a favourable outcome.

 Get Ready to Send Out Your RFP